keiwong493/Knockoff-ML/README.md

 - **scaled:** Logical indicating whether continuous variables have been normalized.
 The default is TRUE.<br/>
 - **subsample:** Logical indicating whether subsampling should be performed for SHAP value calculation.
 The default is TRUE. <br/>

-This function will return a list containing your original data, the generated knockoff data, and subsampling indices.<br/>
+This function (`generate_knockoff`) will return a list containing your original data, the generated knockoff data, and subsampling indices.<br/>

 **Step2:** Compute feature imporatnce using `calculate_fi` function in the `Knockoff-ML_FI.ipynb` file. <br/>
 ```bash